On the regularization of Wasserstein GANs: Experiments

 \section{Experiments}

-We perform several experiments on three toy data sets, \emph{8Gaussians}, \emph{25Gaussians}, and \emph{Swiss Roll} (which were also used in the analysis of \citet{iWGAN}), to compare the effect of different regularization terms.
+We perform several experiments on three toy data sets, \emph{8Gaussians}, \emph{25Gaussians}, and \emph{Swiss Roll} \footnote{The same data sets were also used in the analysis of \citet{iWGAN}.}, to compare the effect of different regularization terms.
 More specifically, we compare the performance of WGAN-GP and WGAN-LP as described in Equations \eqref{eq:iWGAN} and \eqref{eq:WGAN-LP} respectively, where the penalty was applied to points randomly sampled on the line between the training sample $x$ and the generated sample $y$.

-Furthermore, we analyze the effect of the GP- and the LP-penalty using different sampling procedures.
-In particular, we compare variants, which generate the samples used for the regularization term by adding random noise either onto training points or onto both training and generated samples.
-Note, that applying the GP-penalty on samples generated by adding noise to the training examples was also suggested by \citet{DRAGAN}, but using a different (asymmetric) noise distribution and in combination with the vanilla GAN objective, given in \eqref{eq:GAN-objective}.
-We will refer to this as ``local perturbation'' in the following.
+Other sampling methods are discussed in Appendix~\ref{app:differentSampling}.

 Both, the generator network and the critic network, are simple feed-forward NNs with three hidden Leaky ReLU layers, each containing 512 neurons, and one linear output layer.
 The dimensionality of the latent variables of the generator network was set to two.
 During training, 10 critic updates are performed for every generator update, except for the first 25 generator updates, where the critic is updated 100 times for each generator update in order to get closer to the optimal critic in the beginning of training.
-Both networks were trained using RMSprop (\cite{RmsProp}) with learning rate $5\cdot10^{-5}$ and a batch size of 256.
+Both networks were trained using RMSprop \citep{RmsProp} with learning rate $5\cdot10^{-5}$ and a batch size of 256.